pluralsight/guides/in-review/python/build-a-simple-file-storage-service-using-vuejs-flask-and-rethinkdb/article.md

 ```

-Here we have created a general boilerplate with all the methods we need for working with Files.
 The `CreateList` class, as the name implies, will be used for creating and listing files for a logged in user.
 The `ViewEditDelete` class, also as the name implies, will be used for viewing, editing and deleting files.
 The methods we're using in the classes correspond with the appropriate HTTP actions.

 We will start the implementation by creating a bunch of decorators which we will be using on the methods in our Resource classes.
+You want to separate this out into the `/api/utils/decorators.py` module.

 ```
 from jose import jwt